 By the way, this applies to not just adults but babies and children as well.

 How to check humidity levels

 Make it easy!
 Figuring out the humidity level around you shouldn’t be a pain in the behind.
 There’s no reason to rely on guessing (which you’ll nearly always get wrong!) or old-fashioned, outdated gauges that aren’t accurate.
-For around $10 I use a great little model like this one pictured above from Amazon.
-It also measures temperature as well and takes the guesswork out of keeping your home comfortable.

 One thing you should know is that guessing doesn’t work!
 The problem is that by the time there’s too much or too little (as in the case of nosebleeds) moisture in the air, it’s too late.
 You’re already very uncomfortable as the air is well past a healthy, comfortable point.